Marinated Mozzarella Balls with Lemon and Garlic

 A glass jar with my marinated mozzarella balls recipe, on a white plate with toasted slices of baguette.

-Easy Marinated Mozzarella Balls with Fresh Herbs
+Marinated Mozzarella Balls with Lemon and Garlic

 Allie Hagerty